 The TTA procedure can be successfully performed on almost any size dog.
 Implants are made for dogs as small as 8 lbs to dogs over 120 lbs.

 12. How is the bone cut and the necessary plates different between the TTA and the TPLO procedure?

 In the TPLO procedure the cut is made in the weight bearing area of the tibia and consequently requires a larger thicker plate for its stabilization.
+This cut on the weight bearing surface causes significantly more pain in the initial healing stages.
 In the TTA procedure the cut is made in a non-weight bearing area of the bone.
 In the TTA procedure, all of the implants (that are used by this surgeon) are made of space age Titanium.
 The implants are consequently thinner, lighter, and stronger than stainless steel.

 13. I have been told that my dog may have the same problem later on the opposite leg.
 Is this true?

 The statistics tell us that 50-60% of the dogs will suffer rupture of the cruciate ligament in the opposite leg.
 It is probable that the underlying arthritic change that lead to the first rupture has already started in the opposite leg.

 14. What can I do to lower the chance that my dog will need surgery in the opposite leg?